Skip to contents

 theme_series

 To find the trend in data we use augment_trends and select a method: in this case, STL (see stats::stl).
-We also need to inform the names of the date column (“date” as default) and the value column (“value”) as default.
+The date_col (default "date") and value_col (default "value") arguments identify the relevant columns.

 elec_trend <- augment_trends(